pglen/pyvserv/README.md

     pyvcli_cli

   In the command line client most of the server functions can be exercised.
 See the pyvcli_* utils for more examples of driving the server.
+On a fresh install, one may need to execute the pyvcli_uini to create an initial admin user, with password 1234.
+The command 'help' will deliver information on the available commands.

+!!!
+IMPORTANT !!!
+Make sure you change this when testing / learning is over.

 ## Command line help